farmera/sare_grant/post_processing_steps.md

 ![](img/compare-three.png)
 ###### Figure 8.
 Comparison of the same index for different sections, same treatment.

+The last sort of comparison that we did, as a means of 'proofing' whether or not a sample was acceptable, was to check

 #### Summary

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.